A dual view of Roman Domination: The 2-limited packing problem: Introduction

 Integer programming together with linear programming duality can be used to derive combinatorial inequalities \citep{Nemhauser1988}.
 A classical example is to relax an IP formulation of the maximum matching problem, whose dual, after reinstating the integrality constraints, is the vertex cover problem.
 This shows that a minimum vertex cover contains at least as many vertices as a maximum matching has edges.
 Another example is regarded by \cite{Bachtler2024}, who show weak duality of the almost disjoint path problem and the separating by forbidden pairs problem.
 Another classical example, where even strong duality holds, is the integer maximum flow and minimum cut problem \citep{Ahuja1993}.

-In this paper, we \dualiz e the Roman domination problem and by this, obtain a problem we call the \DRdproblem{} (\DRdshort) which has not been studied yet in the literature.
+In this paper, we \dualiz e the Roman domination problem and by this, show weak duality to the \(2\)-limited packing problem.
 It turns out there are some similarities between the RDP and the \DRdshort{} like the complexity in general and on trees.
 Our main result is \cref{strongdualitytrees}, which states that on trees the solutions of the RDP and the \DRdshort{} always coincide which implies that the corresponding linear relaxations of the integer linear programs always have an integral solution for trees.
 We also point out differences between these problems by checking whether known results for the Roman domination problem also hold for the \DRdproblem.
 In particular, we show that the duality gap for these two problems is unbounded, even in a multiplicative sense.

-In the next section, we give an overview over important notation and state some properties corresponding to the RDP.
-In \cref{sec:initial-properties}, we will introduce the \DRdproblem{} and show some initial properties that are analogous to known results for the RDP. \Cref{complexity} covers the proof that, in general, the \DRdshort{} is NP-hard but polynomial-time solvable on graphs of bounded tree-width. \Cref{strongduality} contains our main result, the strong duality of our two problems on trees, before in the last section we conclude this work with some further ideas.
+In the next section, we give an overview of important notation and state some properties corresponding to the RDP.
+In \cref{sec:initial-properties}, we show weak duality of the \DRdproblem{} to RDP and show some basic properties that are analogous to known results for the RDP. \Cref{strongduality} contains our main result, the strong duality of our two problems on trees, before in the last section we conclude this work with some further ideas.